AUTODIAL/AutoEIS/assets/paper.md

 affiliations:
     - name: University of Toronto, Canada
       index: 1
-date: 24 March 2025
+date: 10 April 2025
 bibliography: paper.bib
 ---
 # Summary

-AutoEIS is an innovative software tool designed to automate the analysis of Electrochemical Impedance Spectroscopy (EIS) data, a key technique in electrochemical materials research.
+AutoEIS is an innovative Python software tool designed to automate the analysis of Electrochemical Impedance Spectroscopy (EIS) data, a key technique in electrochemical materials research.
 By integrating evolutionary algorithms and Bayesian inference, AutoEIS automates the construction and evaluation of equivalent circuit models (ECM), providing more objective, efficient, and accurate analysis compared to traditional manual methods.

 EIS data interpretation is fundamental for understanding electrochemical processes and generating mechanistic insights.
 However, selecting an appropriate ECM has historically been complex, time-consuming, and subjective [@wang2021electrochemical].
 AutoEIS resolves this challenge through a systematic approach: it generates multiple candidate ECMs, evaluates their fit against experimental data, and ranks them using comprehensive statistical metrics.
 This methodology not only streamlines analysis but also introduces reproducibility and objectivity that manual analysis cannot consistently achieve.